 If automatic doors are out of your budget, consider doing regular disinfections to keep doorknobs (and other high-traffic surfaces) clean.
 Daily cleanings work best to protect your employees and visitors from dirty door handles.
 Keep in mind, however, disinfection fees can add up over time to the point where it may be cheaper to install auto doors.

-3. Online Appointments
+3. Make Appointments Online